 But while experiments are highly effective at testing guesses, simply running experiments is also not enough.
 The output of your experiments can only be as good as the quality of your input guesses.
 Further, running experiments may not automatically lead to new insights.
-Many experiments simply invalidate a bad idea and leave you stuck.
+Many experiments invalidate a bad idea and leave you stuck.

 This begs the question: “Where do good guesses or ideas come from?”

 The answer is that good ideas can come from anywhere.
 The challenge, of course, is that truly good ideas are rare and often indistinguishable from bad ideas at the outset.
-You need a robust process that on the one hand allows you to source a wide diversity of ideas, and on the other hand, quickly lets you vet good ideas from bad ideas.
+You need a robust process that, on the one hand, allows you to source a wide diversity of ideas and, on the other hand, quickly lets you vet good ideas from bad ideas.